Self-cleaning surfaces: Nanocasting

-Nanocasting is a method based on soft lithography which uses elastomeric molds to make nano-structured surfaces.
+Nanocasting is a method based on soft lithography that uses elastomeric molds to make nano-structured surfaces.
 For example, polydimethylsiloxane (PDMS) was cast over the lotus leaf and used to make a negative PDMS template.
 PDMS was then coated with an anti-stick monolayer of trimethylchlorosilane and used to make a positive PDMS template from the first.
 As the natural lotus leaf structure enables pronounced self-cleaning ability, this templating technique was able to replicate the nanostructure, resulting in a surface wettability similar to the lotus leaf.
 Further, the ease of this methodology enables translation to mass replication of nano-structured surfaces.

 Imprint nanolithography

 Imprint nanolithography also utilizes templates, pressing a hard mold into a polymer above the polymer glass transition temperature (Tg).
 Thus, the driving forces for this type of fabrication are heat and high pressure.
 Porous templates consisting of aluminum with anodized aluminum oxide (a hard mold) were used to imprint polystyrene.
-To achieve this, the polystyrene was heated well above its Tg to 130 degrees Celsius and pressed against the template.
+To achieve this, the polystyrene was heated well above its Tg to 130 °C and pressed against the template.
 The template was then removed by dissolving the aluminum and producing either nanoemboss or nanofiber surfaces.
 Increasing the aspect ratio of the nanofibers disrupted the uniform hexagonal pattern and caused the fibers to form bundles.
 Ultimately, the longest nanofibers resulted in the greatest surface roughness, which significantly decreased surface wettability.